 We get it.
 Making the investment in a degree can seem like a big step.
 But once you’ve decided it’s what you want to do, we want to make pursuing your dream that little bit easier.
 That’s why at Charles Sturt University we have hundreds of university scholarships for you to secure funds to help you study – whether that’s online or on campus.

 Scholarships are funded by the university, our alumni, families of students, government bodies and community organisations.
-For 2019, we have almost 250 separate scholarships available.
+We have hundreds of separate scholarships available.
 They all have different eligibility requirements, so you’ll probably be able to apply for one, two or several of them.
 The good news is there’s no limit on how many scholarships you can apply for!

 Our scholarships cover a lot of the aspects of being a student.
 Let’s take a look at just a few of the scholarships available in different categories.